shupersap/Sport-Vs.-e-Sports-Viewers/README.md

 ○ A “thick” server that performs multiple manipulations on data in a database prior to visualization (must be approved)

-## 3. Your project should include at least one JS library that we did not cover.
+## 3. Project should include at least one JS library that we did not cover.

-## 4. Your project must be powered by a dataset with at least 100 records.
+## 4. Project must be powered by a dataset with at least 100 records.

-## 5. Your project must include some level of user driven interaction, such as menus, dropdowns, and textboxes.
+## 5. Project must include some level of user driven interaction, such as menus, dropdowns, and textboxes.

-## 6. If possible, your final visualization should include at least three views
+## 6. Final visualization should include at least three views

 ## TASKS